xebia/gdex24-event-portal/index.md

           <div class="aspect-[1108/632] w-[69.25rem] flex-none bg-gradient-to-r from-[#80caff] to-[#4f46e5] opacity-20" style="clip-path: polygon(73.6% 51.7%, 91.7% 11.8%, 100% 46.4%, 97.4% 82.2%, 92.5% 84.9%, 75.7% 64%, 55.3% 47.5%, 46.5% 49.4%, 45% 62.9%, 50.3% 87.2%, 21.3% 64.1%, 0.1% 100%, 5.4% 51.1%, 21.4% 63.9%, 58.9% 0.2%, 73.6% 51.7%)"></div>
         </div>
         <div class="mx-auto max-w-7xl text-center px-6 sm:mt-26 lg:px-8">
-          <h2 class="text-3xl font-bold tracking-tight text-white sm:text-4xl">Join the DevOps Experience<br>Host a venue!</h2>
+          <h2 class="text-3xl font-bold tracking-tight text-white sm:text-4xl">What do I need to do to host a venue</h2>
-          <p class="mx-auto mt-6  text-lg leading-8 text-justify text-gray-300">The "Global DevOps Experience" invites you to be part of this evolving story, where technology meets practicality and where every challenge is a stepping stone to innovation.
-Join us as and host a venue so you can be part of this experience and be at the forefront of your local community.</p>
+          <p class="mx-auto mt-6  text-lg leading-8 text-justify text-gray-300">Well, since GDEX is an event-out-of-the-box, you need to arrange a venue, some lunch and some people with a community ❤️ that can help proctoring GitHub, Azure and the challenges.
+Don't worry!
+We, the organizers, provide you, the local venue, with everything you need to run a high-value community event.
+We provide the presentations, the hands-on labs, the infrastructure, and a fun narrative for the day.
+We also provide instructions around the challenges and how to proctor these.
+ Interested?
+Please sign up and provide us with some basic details, and we will be in touch to help you set everything up.</p>
           <div class="mt-10 flex items-center justify-center gap-x-6">
             <a href="{{ '/register' | relative_url }}" class="rounded-md bg-white px-3.5 py-2.5 text-sm font-semibold text-gray-900 shadow-sm hover:bg-gray-100 focus-visible:outline focus-visible:outline-2 focus-visible:outline-offset-2 focus-visible:outline-white">Register your venue</a>
             <a href="#more" class="text-sm font-semibold leading-6 text-white">Learn more <span aria-hidden="true">→</span></a>